mira5619/project4-website-performans-optimization/README.md

 Part 1: Optimize PageSpeed Insights score for index.html

 Optimizations in index.html:
- -added media='print' property to stylesheet print.css hyperlink -added async attrubute to the script hyperlink for Google Analitics -inlined style.css in index.html
+ 1.added media='print' property to stylesheet print.css hyperlink
+ 2.added async attrubute to the script hyperlink for Google Analitics 3.inlined style.css in index.html
- -inlined Google Web Font in index.html
+ 4.inlined Google Web Font in index.html
- -created new image pizzeria-small.jpg with small dimensions to be served with index.html -minifyed index.html
+ 5.created new image pizzeria-small.jpg with small dimensions to be served with index.html 6.minifyed index.html

  To inspect the site on your phone or your local machine, you can run a local server 1.clone it on your local machine